 One year to the day before Dr. King was murdered, he declared that the greatest purveyor of violence in the world was his own country.

-We here tonight say to our commander in chief, sir, no, sir.
+We here tonight say to our commander-in-chief, sir, no, sir.

-Except uh Cynthia, nobody has to listen to you anymore.
+Except, Cynthia, nobody has to listen to you anymore.

 You lost.

-Not even mainstream blacks in Georgia hate their country like this.
+Is there any reason why not even mainstream blacks in Georgia hate their country like this?

 In tribute, ladies and gentlemen, Paul Shanklin sings.

-The Reverend L. Sharpton through the megaphone.
+The Reverend Al Sharpton threw the megaphone.

 Cynthia's mother.